LettucePie/crystecks/README.md

 - Camera Access?
 - Draw/Paint tools?
 - Can't really stop anyone from making offensive content here...

+#### Card Frames
+Frames will be universal and most likely static in design.
+I feel like keeping the frames recognizable is important.
+The following card Frames will be available:
+ - Manifestations
+ - Heroic Fiends
+ - Villainous Fiends
+ - Encantations

 ### Abilities, Keywords, CATS
 All Condition Action Triggers or CATS will have Rarity levels to associate with the Rarity of card template, as well as Crystal Restrictions.
 Making a card for the player should start with what Crystal, then CATS load in a list depending on Rarity and Crystal.
 The effects and themes will be based on the Crystal Spectrum.
 Some CATS will be commonplace, and basically become Keywords.